anushkocharyan/Earthquake_Prediction/README.md

 # LANL Earthquake_Prediction
-(group project by  Anush Kocharyan, Jyoti Prakash Maheswari, Wenkun Xiao and  Viviana Marquez) <br>
+This is a group project by  Anush Kocharyan, Jyoti Prakash Maheswari, Wenkun Xiao and  Viviana Marquez. <br>

 For this project, we used data provided by Los Alamos National Laboratory for a [Kaggle competition](https://www.kaggle.com/c/LANL-Earthquake-Prediction) to predict time remaining before laboratory earthquakes occur from real-time seismic data.